mediakreativ/craft-slugsmith/README.md

 Looking for a way to transliterate your titles into clean, URL-friendly slugs - like turning ` ¡Fútbol, cañas y tapas!` into `futbol-canas-y-tapas`, or `Rødgrød med fløde` into `rodgrod-med-flode`?

 No need to look any further.
-Craft already does that natively.

 Just add this line to your `config/general.php`: